Select your fleet

 What types of electric vehicles are available today?

-The number of electric vehicles on the market is growing.
-Most manufacturers now have EV offerings.
-They range from standard five-seat saloons or hatchbacks to 7 seater vehicles.
+The number of electric vehicles on the market is growing with most manufacturers now offering options.
+They range from standard five-seat saloons or hatchbacks to seven seater vehicles.
 Vehicle specifications vary with comfort levels from modest to luxury.

 Electric vans

-Small to medium size electric vans also come in a variety of makes, models and configurations.
+Electric vans come in a variety of makes, models and configurations.
 Short and long wheel base options as well as standard and high roof vehicles.
-Some models are available with crew cab configurations.
+Crew cab configurations are available as well as chassis and cab configuration.

 Key considerations